You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Hotel Verona is an excellent three-star hotel in a great

 location and spotlessly clean.
-The free bicycles for guests is a nice
+The free bicycles for guests are a nice

 touch, and a bicycle is a great way to explore Verona.
 For more guest reviews and booking details, click here.